briandgomez/Study/Security+/Security Program Management and Oversight.md

     - Many countries are working together for privacy
     - <u>General Data Protection Regulation (GDPR)</u>: data protection and privacy for individuals in the EU
         - Gives power back to the subject to decide how their data can be used ("A right to be forgotten")
+    - Data Subject
+        - Any information relating to an identified or identifiable natural person

 # Audit and Assessments